HubTou/PNU/_demos/hello_world/README.md

 1 file left unchanged.
 ```

-### Checking the minimum version of Python required for running the program:
+### Analyzing the minimum version of Python required for running the program:
 You can do that with the [vermin package](https://pypi.org/project/vermin/):
 ```
 # vermin hello_world.py